Ale (album): Ale & C

 In 2009, Alexia re-released the 'Ale' album with different tracks and recordings under the name Ale & C. Four of the tracks carried through from Ale, most notably the two singles "Grande corraggio" and "Guardarti dentro".
-Two completely new songs were added; "Bianacneve" which was a duet with Mario Lavezzi and "Il mio mondo" (a cover of the song by Umberto Bindi).
+Two completely new songs were added; "Biancaneve" which was a duet with Mario Lavezzi and "Il mio mondo" (a cover of the song by Umberto Bindi).
 The tracks "Il branco" and "Un attimo nell'infinito" were re-recorded in English as "We Is the Power" and "Nowhere" respectively, with "We Is the Power" becoming a duet with Bloom06.
 "E non sai" was re-recorded as a duet with Madame SiSi and released as a single and "Mio padre" (My Father) was re-recorded with Alexia's sister Annamaria Aquilani.
 The album was released on February 20, 2009 (a day after the release of Sony's second Alexia budget compilation Collections) and reached number 69 in the Italian charts.